wrex/rexs.tips/content/en/guitar/tests/_index.md

    you're energy is running low.

 ## The exercise library

+Create an `exercise library` of proficiency-tests/drills/exercises (or simply use the one provided here).
+Each drill in the library should include complete documentation on how to perform the exercise, proficiency criteria, examples, etc. More on this below.

 The `exercise library` contains _everything_ you might ever want to practice.
 You should try to create new exercises whenever you stumble across something